netgen/storyblok-restore/docs/usage.md

 # Storyblok Restore – Usage Guide

 ## Introduction
-Storyblok Restore is a CLI and library for restoring content to your Storyblok CMS space from backup files.
-It supports both single-resource and bulk-resource restore workflows, making it easy to recover or migrate your content.
-(Backup functionality is coming soon.)
+Storyblok Restore is a CLI tool for restoring entire Storyblok CMS spaces from backup files.
+It handles the complete restoration process including dependencies, ID/UUID mapping, and reference fixing across all resource types.

 Notes:
 - Webhooks cannot be restored with their `secret`, so you will have to manually add the secret back through the interface